kmoppel/kmoppel.github.io/_posts/2025-01-22-dont-forget-about-postgres-parallel-leader-participation.md

 But - when dealing with **out-of-RAM datasets** and machines with **higher *max_workers_per_gather* settings** (>8), and especially when **using partitions** - one could easily get a **small boost**!
 With up to 11% observed on 1 out of 6 test VMs.
+And mind you - I only tested with a relatively small, half-cached dataset.

-Not game-changing of course, but I think enough to give *parallel_leader_participation* an appreciative pat on the back now and then. **I would not recommend to enable it globally** still though, but rather per need for session / query.
+In the end not game-changing of course, but I think enough to give *parallel_leader_participation* an appreciative pat on the back now and then. **I would not recommend to enable it globally** still though, but rather per query or session for heavier analytics queries.

 *PS - feel free to [contact](https://kmoppel.github.io/aboutme/) me if need a bit of help with Postgres - I've put in my